-Botanical Name: theobroma cacao (pronounce kah-kow) - cultivar Criollo
+Botanical Name: Theobroma cacao (pronounce kah-kow) - cultivar Criollo

-To make the nibs, the raw bean is gently crushed and its thin skin removed such that only pieces or “nibs” remain.
-Cacao nibs are then slowly ground into a thick brown liquid called cacao paste (aka cacao mass or liquor) which is made up of cocoa butter (55-60%) with fine, suspended cocoa particles.
-This cacao paste is subsequently pressed until it separates into cacao butter and a cacao “cake” which is then ground to produce cacao powder.
+To make the nibs, the raw bean is gently crushed and its thin skin is removed so that only small pieces remain.
+Cacao nibs are then slowly ground into a thick brown liquid called cacao paste (aka cacao mass or liquor) which is made up of cacao butter (55-60%) with fine cocoa particles suspended in it.
+This raw cacao paste is subsequently pressed until it separates into cacao butter and a cacao “cake” which is then ground to produce cacao powder.

-Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
+Disclaimer: This information is for educational purposes only and has not been evaluated by the CFIA or FDA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.